HowProgrammingWorks/Index/Courses/Architecture-2025.md

 - Security, authorization, authentication, application firewall
 - Application and system logging, incident investigation
 - Analysis and reengineering of business processes
+- Law of Demeter (LoD) - Principle of Least Knowledge or Don't Talk to Strangers
+  - Low Coupling (LC): The goal of LoD is to reduce coupling by reducing the knowledge of a class about other classes.
+  - Tell, Don't Ask/Information Expert (TdA/IE): LoD is more specific than TdA/IE because TdA/IE can be applied in a wider context (e.g. for responsibility assignment).
+Applying TdA leads to solutions which are good according to LoD.
+Note that the reverse is not true: Accoring to LoD you may get and set values from an object passed as a parameter to a method.
+  - A method of an object should invoke only the methods of the following kinds of objects:
+    - itself
+    - its parameters
+    - any objects it creates/instantiates
+    - its direct component objects

 ## Old lectures